Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Introduction

 Recently, neural image compression has witnessed a significant breakthrough in both compression efficiency and reconstruction quality with the adoption of diffusion models~\cite{ho2020denoising,song2020denoising}.
 Originally designed to generate novel images based on various conditioning variables, these models were rapidly adapted for image compression.
 In~\cite{yang2023lossy}, the authors introduced a diffusion-based compression framework that reconstructs images through a reverse diffusion process conditioned on contextual information, outperforming certain GAN-based methods.
-Further, extremely low rate compression schemes have been proposed by leveraging the strong image priors of pretrained diffusion models~\cite{careil2023towards}.
+Furthermore, extremely low-rate compression schemes have been proposed by leveraging the strong image priors of pretrained diffusion models~\cite{careil2023towards}.
 Likewise,~\cite{mao2024extreme} utilized vector quantized generative adversarial networks (VQGANs), demonstrating the effectiveness of robust codebook priors for discrete visual feature representation in image synthesis, thus providing new insights for compression.
-More recently,~\cite{li2023task} applied principal component analysis (PCA) to enable variable-rate compression, while~\cite{li2024once} proposed leveraging spatial entropy~\cite{celik2014spatial} to learn latent representations at multiple resolutions, facilitating a continuous range of bitrates.
+More recently,~\cite{li2023task} applied principal component analysis (PCA) to enable variable-rate compression, while~\cite{li2024once} proposed leveraging spatial entropy~\cite{celik2014spatial} to learn latent representations at multiple resolutions, facilitating a continuous range of bitrates and~\cite{song2024variable} proposed a dictionary-based quantization approach with variable length masks to support multiple compression rates.